 The documentary Bowling for Columbine (2002), based on these events, became an acclaimed film and critical and commercial success.
 Columbine is a city in central Colorado, but later it became a euphemism for school shootings.

 Old wild west

 Mining towns, rowdy saloons, outlaws, pistol duels… Colorado had all of this and much more during the 1800s, during the gold rush that attracted prospectors, miners, and pioneers.
-They all flooded to the state, wanted to make their fortunes, and many towns were born.
+They all flooded the state, wanted to make their fortunes, and many towns were born.
 This gold rush was not unique to Colorado, but some of the most important and well-known typical old west towns are in Colorado.

 When the gold fever started to subside, some towns disappeared, others turned to tourism and still exist today.
 Furthermore, with some presentation efforts, some of these Colorado’s old west towns offer a peek into the past that’s not possible anywhere else.

-Silverton, Durango, Leadville are probably the most famous and visited towns today, but there are many other typical small old west towns like Central City.
+Silverton, Durango, and Leadville are probably the most famous and visited towns today, but there are many other typical small old west towns like Central City.
 Creeple Creek, Creede, Ouray, Golden, and Pitkin.
 The Durango and Silverton Narrow Gauge Railroad is possibly the most famous landmark related to this era.
 Plus, Durango is one of the best cheap summer destinations in US.

 At traveldrafts.com, we love sports, and one of the things Colorado stands out is having one team in every major sports league.
 Obviously, it is not the only state holding this record, but it is the least populous state with a franchise in each of the major professional sports leagues.